 To lower the shoulder belt height, push the button and slide the height adjuster down.
-To raise the height of the shoulder belt, push the button and slide the height adjuster but Dull down on the height adjuster.
+To raise the height of the shoulder belt, push the button and slide the height adjuster up.

-up.
 Pull down on the height adjuster to make sure it is locked in place.

-Position the safety belt height adjusters so that the belt rests across the middle of your shoulder.
+WARNING: Position the safety belt height adjusters so that the belt rests across the middle of your shoulder.
 Failure to adjust the safety belt properly could reduce the effectiveness of the seat belt and increase the risk of injury in a collision.